m0thm4n/GameAPI/README.md

 Information needed when creating new videos games includes a Name or Title, a rating (expressed as a double), a price, a Maturity Rating (ex.
 E, 10+, T, M, etc), a genre, a developer id (a Foreign Key), and a publisher id (a second Foreign Key).

 The database has been pre-seeded with the top ten best-selling video games for each platform (according to Wikipedia, see links below for those lists), along with their corresponding developers and publishers.
+NOTE: after downloading/cloning this repository, you will need to add a migration and Update-Database to bring in the seeded content!
 Since a developer and publisher will be needed when creating a new video game, here are the existing pre-seeded Foreign Keys for reference (more can be added through the CRUD enpoints for Developer and Publisher respectively):

 Developers:
     1. Naughty Dog